 - Once cooled you have the option of using icing.
 I mixed a 1/4 cup coconut oil with 1/4 cup maple syrup, a little vanilla, and cinnamon.
-Coated each cookie with the mixture them sprinkled with extra orange peel or orange zest and vanilla protein powder.
-You can easily use powdered sugar instead.
+Coated each cookie with the mixture them sprinkled with extra powdered sugar.

 - If you want these cookies to be more sweet, then use extra maple syrup and icing!

 APPROVED.
 Not too sweet.
 Refreshing.
 And the ones with icing were a bonus!